ryantd42/NY-Legislative-Git/2023/S6306B-2023/bill.md

- Center  site,  provided such work was performed prior to decontamination of such vehicles or equipment; [or] (vi) worked in the following depart- ments, worksites and titles: (A) New York City Police Department  at  11 Metrotec  Center  in Brooklyn or 1 Police Plaza in Manhattan as a Police
+ Center  site,  provided such work was performed prior to decontamination of such vehicles or equipment; [or] (vi) worked in the following depart- ments, worksites and titles: (A) New York City Police Department  at  11

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD10515-03-4
+  LBD10515-05-4
- S. 6306--A  2
+ S. 6306--B  2

- Communication Technician (PCT), Supervisor Police Communication  Techni- cian  (SPCT),  Principal  Police  Communication  Technician I, Principal Police Communication Technician II, Principal Police Communication Tech-
+ Metrotec  Center  in Brooklyn or 1 Police Plaza in Manhattan as a Police Communication Technician (PCT), Supervisor Police Communication  Techni- cian  (SPCT),  Principal  Police  Communication  Technician I, Principal Police Communication Technician II, Principal Police Communication Tech-